-Fayette Power Project (FPP) to offer affordable, reliable electricity for Central Texas consumers.
-FPP helps LCRA and its wholesale electric customers provide electricity for more than 1 million people in Texas.
+The Fayette Power Project (FPP) offers efficient, reliable and environmentally responsible power for Central Texas consumers.
+FPP helps LCRA and its wholesale electric customers provide affordable electricity for more than 1 million people in Texas.

-The facility is located on a 10-square-mile site seven miles east of La Grange.
-It comprises three units capable of generating 1,625 megawatts (MW) of electricity.
-That's enough to serve about 406,000 typical Central Texas homes when the demand for power is highest, such as very hot summer afternoons or cold winter nights.
-Austin Energy owns 50 percent of units 1 and 2, which comprise the Sam K. Seymour Generating Station, named for a former LCRA Board member.
+The facility sits on a 10-square-mile site east of La Grange.
+It includes three units capable of generating up to 1,625 megawatts (MW) of electricity.
+That's enough to serve about 406,000 typical Central Texas homes when the demand for power is highest, such as very hot summer afternoons.
+Austin Energy and LCRA co-own units 1 and 2; LCRA owns Unit 3.

-The main fuel source is coal from the Powder River Basin of Wyoming, which burns cleaner than other types of coal or lignite.
+The main fuel source for FPP is coal from the Powder River Basin of Wyoming, which burns cleaner than other types of coal or lignite.
 The coal is delivered by rail.
-Burning this low-sulfur coal is one of many steps FPP staff takes to minimize air and water pollution from this plant.
+Burning low-sulfur coal is one of many steps FPP staff takes to minimize air emissions from this plant.